-Please familiarize yourself with this tarp and its set up procedures before first use.
-SJK recommends that all users practice "test pitching" this tarp several times.
-Please note, tarps can be configured in many ways, be creative & practice!
-Package Includes: tarp, carry bag, 2 main poles, 6 guy line cords (2 long, 4 short), and 8 stakes.
-For additional information please visit www.SJKgear.com
+Please familiarize yourself with this tent and its set-up procedures before first use.
+It's best to use 2 (or more) people and SJK recommends that all users practice "test pitching" this tent several times before venturing into the wild.
+Please note, the attached tarp can be configured in many ways, with or without a vehicle, be creative.
+Package Includes: Main tent body with attached tarp, 2 "Y" Shaped Molded Hubs, 2 steel support poles, 2 long fiberglass poles, 1 aluminum pole, 1 short fiberglass pole (back), 10 stakes & carry bags.
+For additional information please visit www.SJKgear.com or call 1 (800) 233-6283